 Right now, even just figuring out the right level of cost detail to be watching is a challenge.
-A LOT is going on with supply chains these days, and you likely have other priorities — from dealing with jammed-up ports to finding carrier capacity.
+A LOT is going on with supply chains these days, and you likely have other priorities.
 So watching for and finding waste buried in your parcel invoices may not be at the top of your list.

 After all, being overcharged or hit with small surcharges is usually not a big deal when it’s infrequent.
 The insidious problem is that even small costs that happen repeatedly will add up to big costs over time.
 The good news is the data and information you need to keep your parcel operation optimized is already in front of you.
 You just need to be able to see it in a way that brings hidden excess costs and inefficiencies into the light.